 Demand for allotments is expected to steadily increase between now and 2031, with increased house-building and an increasing resident population.
 68% of respondents to the Issues and Options consultation favoured an increase in the space allocated to allotments, at least in line with the increasing population in Alnwick or at a higher rate.
-The Alnwick and Denwick Neighbourhood Plan proposes 1000 new dwellings between now and 2031, which may lead to an increase in population of around 25%.
+The Alnwick and Denwick Neighbourhood Plan proposes 1100 new dwellings between 2011 and 2031, which may lead to an increase in population of around 25%.

 This suggests that whilst retaining existing allotment sites, an increase in allotment provision of 3.5 hectares is required to meet the expectations of respondents and new residents.
 As the focus of new housing development will be the south and northeast of the town and neither of these areas are currently well-served with allotments, the proposal is to focus development there.
-This proposal was supported by Allerburn Lea and Fairfields residents who attended a plan engagement event in summer 2013.

-The division of responsibility for allotments between Northumberland Estates and Alnwick Town Council is inconvenient for people seeking an allotment, who have to sign up to two lists and are unsure whether to take the first offer of an allotment or hold out for a preferred site.
+This proposal was supported by Allerburn is inconvenient for people seeking an allotment, who have to sign up to two lists and are unsure whether to take the first offer of an allotment or hold out for a preferred site.
 It discourages economies of scale, by requiring two separate bodies to collect rents and improve sites, and it can create distortions when the two providers' pricing policies differ.
 Therefore community action proposal ENV CAP3 suggests that Alnwick Town Council take responsibility for letting all allotments, and ENV CAP4 proposes a schedule of improvements.